 Facebook offers a list of 8 tips for taking photos.
 With all of the data that Facebook has its hands on, there is no doubt that this list was carefully curated.
 After all, the goal of Facebook is to get users to continue using the platform, and they want you to succeed.

 This is a critical one, and probably why Facebook decided to add it first to their list.
 There are as many as 1.15 billion mobile daily active users on Facebook, with an estimated 1.055 billion of these users being mobile-only.
 This means that around 56.6% of Facebook users are accessing the site from a mobile device ONLY.
 The conclusion is that since there are so many users accessing Facebook from their mobile devices, you need to ensure that all of your posts, particularly images, are optimized for mobile.
 For example, if you have a photo attached to a post that has tiny images, think about how these might look on a mobile device.
 Just because they are easily seen and look great on a desktop doesn't necessarily mean that you will achieve the same results on mobile.

-With all of the competition out there it can be easy to get caught up into thinking you need to add more to a photo in order to stand out.
+With all of the competition out there, it can be easy to get caught up in thinking you need to add more to a photo to stand out.
 There are also tons of tools out there that can easily jazz up your photo.
 No matter what you decide to do, just remember to keep the overall concept simple

-While you don't necessary need to be a professional photographer (though it helps) to take photos and post them on your hotel's Facebook, it's still a good idea to try and follow some basic photography principles.
+While you don't necessarily need to be a professional photographer (though it helps) to take photos and post them on your hotel's Facebook, it's still a good idea to try and follow some basic photography principles.
 The Rule of Thirds is one of the most well-known and easy to follow.
-While it's a natural instinct to want to center the subject of the photo, sometimes that's not what will
+While it's an instinct to want to center the subject of the photo, sometimes that's not the best.

 (photo credit: @hazelmaven)